Our practice is open during the current COVID-19 crisis.

 Click Here to Meet With an Attorney by Video Conference About a New Legal Matter.

 Whether you are hurt in a car accident or you slip and fall in your workplace, you should retain an experienced attorney to represent you.
-At Siegel & Siegel, our experienced Middlesex County personal injury attorneys can provide knowledgeable and aggressive representation for ordinary people in Middlesex County and Mercer County who have been injured in a car accident or other type of accident and who need to recover lost wages and medical bills through a personal injury lawsuit or workers’ compensation claim.
-We are three generations of personal injury lawyers helping the people of New Jersey.
-Our office is located in the most southerly city of Middlesex County, bordering on northern Mercer County.Motor Vehicle Accidents and Other Personal Injury Cases
+At Siegel & Siegel, our Middlesex and Mercer County personal injury lawyers can provide knowledgeable and aggressive representation to ordinary people who need to recover compensation through a personal injury lawsuit or a workers’ compensation claim.
+We are three generations of personal injury lawyers who have represented people in the Trenton area and elsewhere in New Jersey.
+Our office is located in the most southerly city of Middlesex County, bordering on northern Mercer County.Personal Injury

 Personal injury cases can arise from a wide range of circumstances, such as car accidents, slip and falls, truck crashes, and dog bites.
 Unfortunately, a moment of inattention or carelessness can alter a victim’s life forever and create a substantial burden for their family members.
 They may be able to recover many forms of compensation to help them adjust to their new reality.
 Victims often receive reimbursement for their medical bills, costs of future treatment, and lost income.
 They also may receive compensation for their pain and suffering and other less tangible forms of harm.